atxFarley/aws_serverless/README.md

 ### Development Environment Configuration

-IntelliJ IDEA users rejoice.
-The [AWS Toolkit for Jetbrains](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html) makes serverless application development and deployment super easy!
+IntelliJ IDEA users rejoice!
+The [AWS Toolkit for Jetbrains](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/welcome.html) makes serverless application development and deployment super easy.

 Follow [these instructions](https://docs.aws.amazon.com/toolkit-for-jetbrains/latest/userguide/setup-toolkit.html) to install the Toolkit AND the necessary tools required by the Toolkit for AWS serverless/Lambda function development, testing, and deployment.
 1. [AWS Command Line Interface (AWS CLI)](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
     * Note: You will use the key file saved earlier of the IAM Administrator user with Programmatic access when configuring the AWS CLI.